 Anti social behaviour

-Solihull Council has been granted a borough-wide ban on motor vehicle racing, covering car-cruises including motor bikes.
+We have been granted a borough-wide ban on motor vehicle racing, covering car-cruises including motor bikes.

 Anti social behaviour can cause harassment, alarm or distress and typically includes:

 - hate crime (due to race, religion,disability, sexual orientation or transgender identity)

 How to report

 If you're experiencing anti social behaviour, you can report this, anonymously if you prefer, by calling our anti social behaviour team on: 0121 717 1500 or sending an email to: email@example.com.

 - attempts will be made to get the perpetrator to modify their behaviour, this may include them being offered to enter into an Acceptable Behaviour Agreement